-To be used by taxpayers who file federal Form 1120S when Net Income per Books does not equal the change in Retained Earnings reported on federal Schedule L plus distributions reported on the federal return.
-Currently the PA Department of Revenue utilizes the change in retained earnings reported on Schedule L of federal Form 1120S, plus distributions reported on federal Form 1120S to verify the Net Income per Books reported by a federal Subchapter S Corporation.
-While this method normally results in no change to the Net Income per Books reported by the taxpayer there are occasions when the taxpayer makes other adjustments to retained earnings which would not affect net income per books.
-When this occurs the taxpayer should complete Schedule A-2, reconciling the retained earnings reported on federal Schedule L to the net income per books reported on federal Schedule M-1, or federal Schedule M-3, and the distributions reported on federal Schedule K. In completing Schedule A-2, the taxpayer must provide a complete description of all increases and decreases recorded to retained earnings in the current year.
+To be used by taxpayers who file federal Form 1120S when net income per books does not equal the change in retained earnings reported on federal Schedule L plus distributions reported on the federal return.
+The PA Department of Revenue utilizes the change in retained earnings reported on Schedule L of federal Form 1120S, plus distributions reported on federal Form 1120S to verify the net income per books reported by a federal subchapter S corporation.
+While this method normally results in no change to the net income per books reported by the taxpayer, there are occasions when the taxpayer makes other adjustments to retained earnings which would not affect net income per books.
+When this occurs the taxpayer should complete Schedule A-2, reconciling the retained earnings reported on federal Schedule L to the net income per books reported on federal Schedule M-1 or federal Schedule M-3, and the distributions reported on federal Schedule K. In completing Schedule A-2, the taxpayer must provide a complete description of all increases and decreases recorded to retained earnings in the current year.

-Line 1-Enter Beginning Retained Earnings from Column B, Line 24 of Schedule L on federal Form 1120S.

-Line 2-Enter Net Income per Books as reported on federal Schedule M-1, or federal Schedule M-3.

-Line 3-List all other increases to retained earnings.
+- Line 1.
+Enter beginning retained earnings from Column B, Line 24 of Schedule L on federal Form 1120S. - Line 2.
+Enter net income per books as reported on federal Schedule M-1, or federal Schedule M-3. - Line 3.
+List all other increases to retained earnings.
 Taxpayers must provide a detailed description of these items.
-Attach an additional sheet if necessary.

-Line 4-Total of Lines 1, 2 and 3.

-Line 5-Distributions (other than dividends).
+Attach schedule if additional space is needed. - Line 4.
+Total of Lines 1, 2 and 3. - Line 5.
+Distributions (other than dividends).